Part of the Hiring Your First Employee hub.

 Why Standard Operating Procedures Are Essential for New Starters

 Standard Operating Procedures (SOPs) are like a blueprint for your business.
-Clear, written instructions remove daily task guesswork.
+Clear written instructions remove the guesswork from daily tasks.
 This lets your new team member start without constant watching.

 A detailed onboarding process means every new starter gets the same training.
 A reliable guide lets staff solve problems on their own.
 This saves time and reduces mistakes in the future.

-Legacy knowledge is info in your head or a small group.
+Legacy knowledge is information in your head or a small group.
 Relying on it is dangerous when hiring.
 If a key process isn’t written down, it’s lost for new employees.

 Keeping important workflows in your mind slows business growth.
 You risk losing key knowledge if a team member leaves.
 Documenting your expertise protects your company’s growth and ensures it keeps going.
 Every piece of undocumented knowledge has to be learned again from scratch.